Red Cross Babysitting Course - Virtual - Canada

 Intro to Canadian Red Cross Babysitting Training

 Canadian Red Cross Babysitting training offers basic first aid and caregiving skills for youth 11-15 years old.
-On this certification course, participants learn how to provide care to children in a variety of age groups, and how to prevent and respond to emergencies.
+In this certification course, participants learn how to care for children in a variety of age groups and how to prevent and respond to emergencies.
 The Canadian Red Cross Babysitting course also teaches youth the skills to promote themselves safely as babysitters to prospective families.

 Course fee